SI-Traceable Temperature Calibration Based on Optical Lattice Clocks

-The blackbody radiation frequency shift is the dominant shift in state-of-the-art $^{87}$Sr and $^{171}$Yb optical lattice clocks\cite{takamoto2005optical,zhang2022ytterbium,beloy2014atomic}.
+\textit{BBR Shift Calculation.}—The blackbody radiation frequency shift is the dominant shift in state-of-the-art $^{87}$Sr and $^{171}$Yb optical lattice clocks\cite{takamoto2005optical,zhang2022ytterbium,beloy2014atomic}.
 The BBR shift between the ground state \( g \) and excited state \( e \) is expressed as\cite{middelmann2012high}

 where \(\Delta\alpha_{\text{stat}}\) denotes the static differential polarizability between the ground state \( g \) and the excited state \( e \), and \(\left\langle {{E^2}(T)} \right\rangle\) represents the mean-square electric field of the blackbody radiation.
 According to Planck's law, \(\left\langle {{E^2}(T)} \right\rangle = {[8.319430(15)\,\text{V/cm}]}^2(T/{300\,\text{K}})^4\).
 The term $\eta(T)$ represents a minor dynamic correction factor associated with the frequency-dependent polarizability $\Delta\alpha(\omega)$.
 When multiplied by the mean square electric field, it constitutes the dynamic correction $\Delta \nu^{(\text{dyn})}(T)$ to the blackbody radiation shift.
 For Sr clocks at room temperature, the fractional BBR shift is measured as \( -4.84172 \times 10^{-15} \), with an uncertainty of \( 7.3 \times 10^{-19} \)\cite{aeppli2024clock}.
 High-precision measurements of the static polarizability $\Delta \alpha_{\text{stat}}$ have reduced the uncertainty contribution from $\Delta\nu^{(\text{stat})}$ to $1.4 \times 10^{-19}$ at $300\,\text{K}$\cite{lisdat2021blackbody}.
 As a result, the dominant source of uncertainty in the BBR shift is now attributed to the dynamic correction $\Delta \nu^{(\text{dyn})}(T)$.